Overview

 Enterprise Risk Management

-TPI has developed and implemented an Enterprise Risk Management (ERM) framework to identify and evaluate risks that may threaten the achievement of our strategic business objectives.
-Many of these risks are quantifiable and controllable, but others are complex and difficult to predict (e.g., geopolitical uncertainty, pandemics).
-Many of our strategic business objectives are centered around traditional business goals such as revenue and profitability but given the nature of TPI in the renewable energy sector, it is imperative we continue to lead and set the “ESG Gold Standard.”
+Many of these risks are quantifiable and controllable, but others are external and difficult to predict (e.g., geopolitical uncertainty, global market conditions).
+Many of our strategic business objectives are centered around traditional business goals such as revenue and profitability but given the nature of our Company in the renewable energy sector, it is imperative we continue to lead and set the “Sustainability Gold Standard.”

 External Certifications